 The Celtic Gauls: Gods, Rites, and Sanctuaries by Jean-Louis Brunaux: This book is a short, but condensed, overview of the Gaulish Celts and their culture.
 It is great for beginners.

 Celts and the Classical World by David Rankin: This book is an in-depth look into the classical writers who wrote about the Celts on the continent and their involvement with the Mediterranean world.
-The book looks at what was written, who wrote it, where they come from, why they were writing about the Celts, and what other personal biases they had all within a historical context.
-The book’s main focus is with the Continental Celts, but it also has a couple chapters on the Iberian and Galatians Celts, as well as references to the Britton and Irish Celts for some cross analysis.
+The book looks at what was written, who wrote it, where they came from, why they were writing about the Celts, and what other personal biases they had all within a historical context.
+The book’s main focus is on the Continental Celts, but it also has a couple chapters on the Iberian and Galatian Celts, as well as references to the Britton and Irish Celts for some cross-analysis.

 General Celtic Studies: